duckietown/docs-AIDO/book/AIDO/20_manual/40_architecture.md

 ### Submission

 * The host computer connects to the Challenges Server using REST and proposes the submission.
-The information passed include the label of the container, the challenge name and protocol, and an optional user label and JSON payload.
+The information passed includes the label of the container, the challenge name and protocol, and an optional user label and JSON payload.
 * The Challenges Server checks that the challenge exists, the protocol declared is compatible, and that you have a valid token.

 ### Waiting